curtisbridges/blog/_posts/2020/2020-12-22-fish-shell-again.md

 2. Fish is not POSIX compliant; this was known before installing.
 It is just something to be aware of.
 Use `/bin/sh` for most scripts anyway.
 3. Does not support escaping commands.
 I have a few commands that I like more modern, feature-rich versions of (cat --> bat, top --> htop, vim --> nvim) but there are times where you want the plain old version executed.
 In zsh, I can escape the command by prepending backslash: `\cat .zshrc`.
 Fish won't recognize that syntax so I have to edit my abbreviation replacement.

+## Follow-Up
+1. All terminals (not just Terminal.app) were spawning zombie bash shells (on macOS) and sh (on Pop!
+OS)
+2. Tracking down the cullprit: omf plugin for fasd.
+Removing it fixed the per-command-zombie process!